ljherron8/recipes-analysis/index.md

 In summary, the data cleaning and EDA steps laid a solid foundation for our predictive modeling.
-By carefully handling missing ratings, merging datasets, and exploring both univariate and bivariate relationships, we are now well-prepared to frame a prediction problem and move toward building predictive models in the next steps.
+By carefully handling missing ratings, merging datasets, and exploring both univariate and bivariate relationships, we are now prepared to frame a prediction problem and move toward building predictive models in the next steps.

 # Framing a Prediction Problem